 Special Education Related Services

-(a) General.
-Related services means transportation and such developmental, corrective, and other supportive services as are required to assist a child with a disability to benefit from special education, and includes speech-language pathology and audiology services, interpreting services, psychological services, physical and occupational therapy, recreation, including therapeutic recreation, early identification and assessment of disabilities in children, counseling services, including rehabilitation counseling, orientation and mobility services, and medical services for diagnostic or evaluation purposes.
-Related services also include school health services and school nurse services, social work services in schools, and parent counseling and training.
+Per IDEA, related services includes: “transportation and such developmental, corrective, and other supportive services as are required to assist a child with a disability to benefit from special education, and includes speech-language pathology and audiology services, interpreting services, psychological services, physical and occupational therapy, recreation, including therapeutic recreation, early identification and assessment of disabilities in children, counseling services, including rehabilitation counseling, orientation and mobility services, and medical services for diagnostic or evaluation purposes.
+Related services also include school health services and school nurse services, social work services in schools, and parent counseling and training.”

 The procedure for qualifying is different for each related service.
 Almost all related services, however, require a formal assessment plan.
 If you think a student might benefit from a related service, reach out to the related service provider!
 They almost always have a screening process they use that they can share with you.
 Based on the screening, they can suggest supports you might want to use or, if they think it is warranted, recommend full assessment.